 Preschool Classroom Layout

-The preschool classroom layout is often different than those above, since you will also need to include an area to play in and an area for other group activities.
+The preschool classroom layout is often different from those above since you will also need to include an area to play in and an area for other group activities.

 How to Setup your Classroom